Kong/docs.konghq.com/app/_includes/md/k8s/cloud/aks/install.md

-You need `application-gateway-kubernetes-ingress` [installed in your cluster](https://azure.github.io/application-gateway-kubernetes-ingress/setup/install-new/) to configure Ingress resouces on AKS.
+You need `application-gateway-kubernetes-ingress` [installed in your cluster](https://azure.github.io/application-gateway-kubernetes-ingress/setup/install-new/) to configure Ingress resources on AKS.

 After installing, check that your cluster is running the `ingress-appgw-deployment`.